itz-tharun/Automated-Button-Cutter-with-Yolo-detection/README.md

 | C | Cut Command: Activates the laser module for a predefined duration and power level to perform the cut. |

 ## Data & Licensing Attribution
-The detection model (my_model.pt) was trained using an Open Source Dataset.
+The detection model ([My_model.pt](./my_model.pt)) was trained using an Open Source Dataset.
 In compliance with the license, proper attribution is required for any redistribution or use of the model.
 <br>

 ### Dataset Citation